 A self-publishing platform is a way to publish your book that doesn’t involve literary agents.
 And you don’t need approval or acceptance from a publisher.

 Instead, you just need to choose a platform and follow the company’s directions.
-Here are some of the more widely known self-publishing platforms you can check out.

 Each platform has its own rules, regulations, cost and payout rates.
 Review each carefully and decide which is best for you.